Build a Ruby Project

 Bundler installation can take a while, slowing down your build.
 You can tell Travis CI to cache the installed bundle.

-Speeding up your build by excluding non-essential dependencies #
+Build speed up by excluding non-essential dependencies #

 This slows down the installation process quite a lot, and commonly, those libraries aren’t needed when running your tests.
 This also includes libraries that compile native code, slowing down the installation and overall test times even more.